-1.4.1 Treatment quality assurance standards, guidelines and targets
+1.4.1 Treatment quality assurance standards, guidelines and targets (T1.4.1)

-In Germany there are numerous institutions whose work covers quality assurance of healthcare outside of prisons, such as the associations of SHI-accredited doctors (Kassenärztliche Vereinigungen, KV), the statutory health insurance providers (gesetzliche Krankenversicherung, GKV) and the medical associations.
-In Germany, the responsibility for monitoring healthcare in prisons, and thus for ensuring the quality of drug-related services, lies with the ministries of justice.
-The German prison system maintains its own healthcare system, comparable with the healthcare system for the police or the army (Stöver, 2006).
+In Germany there are numerous institutions whose work covers the quality assurance of health care outside prisons, such as the associations of SHI-accredited doctors (Kassenärztlichen Vereinigungen, KV), the statutory health insurance providers (gesetzliche

+Krankenversicherung, GKV) and the medical associations.
+In Germany, the responsibility for monitoring health care in prisons, and thus for ensuring the quality of drug-related services, lies with the ministries of justice.
+The German prison system maintains its own healthcare system, comparable with the health care system for the police or the army (Stöver, 2006).
 This means that healthcare provided to patients within these systems differs from that provided to the general population.
 For example, inmates do not have the ability to choose their doctor freely.